anilabhadatta/educative.io_scraper/README.md

 4. Click **Login Account** to authenticate your Educative session.
 A browser will open—log in, and once authenticated, close the browser window.
 5. Click **Start Scraper**.
 The scraper will use internal APIs to download the courses cleanly into a local database.

+### Step 4: Scraping Public Content (Answers, Blog, Newsletter)
+If you want to download free public content from Educative (e.g., Blog posts, Edpresso Answers, Newsletters):
+1. Ensure your text file contains the desired public URLs (these are also categorized in the Excel file generated in Step 1).
+2. In the Scraper GUI, select **`Public-Content-Scraper`** as the Scraper Type.
+3. Select your Text File and Save Directory.
+4. Click **Start Scraper**.
+The tool will use clean internal JSON APIs to fetch public pages and store them in the database identically to standard courses.

-### Step 4: Extract and Download Assets
+### Step 5: Extract and Download Assets
-Once the courses are scraped, use the GUI to run **Extract Assets**, followed by **Download Assets**.
-This step will fetch all embedded images, SVGs, and files referenced in the courses.
+Once the courses or public content are scraped, use the GUI to run **Extract Assets**, followed by **Download Assets**.
+This step will fetch all embedded images, SVGs, and files referenced in the content.

 ---